resources / blog /

 Your big breakdown usually starts showing with signs like a random shutdown, a charger that only works at a 45° angle, or that one pixel on your screen that’s just… always there.

 And what if that happens right after your manufacturer's warranty expires?
+It always does.
+Somehow, it always does.

 That’s when it helps to have your back covered with an extended warranty, something that quietly takes over when the first one ends.
 Because no matter how careful you are, fans get slower, SSDs age, and batteries don’t stay loyal forever.